kevin-kaixu/partnet-symh/README.md

 ### Introduction

 PartNet consists of 24 object categories.
 The 3D models in the dataset are composed of fine-grained parts.
-We construct a recursive symmetry hierarchy [Wang et al. 2011] based on the fine-grained, point-sampled parts.
-We organize their dataset into the form of our PartNet dataset for the purpose of giving their models a hierarchy we designed.This dataset could enable and serve as a catalyst for many tasks such as shape analysis, dynamic 3D scene modeling and simulation, affordance analysis, and others.
+We construct a recursive symmetry hierarchy [Wang et al. 2011] based on the fine-grained parts.
+The data organization follows the original PartNet dataset.

-### Dataset information
+### Basic information

 The dataset contains 22699 3D shapes covering 24 shape categories: